The Flying Fish model:

 \[\langle (\Delta \phi)^2 \rangle = \frac{\rho_{\text{spinor}}}{E} \cdot \exp\left(\frac{\mathcal{G}_t}{T_0}\right).\]

-where \(\delta \phi\) represents the quantum fluctuation of the field, and \(\hbar\) is the reduced Planck constant.
+where \(\delta \phi\) represents the quantum fluctuation of the field.

 These quantum effects affect space-time at the smallest scales and form the basis for the quantum nature of gravitational phenomena.
 Adding energy increases their stability, this stabilization is reflected in the lifetime of quantum structures: